eval/nero/README.md

           tag.args.map(&:upcase)
         end

-        # NOTE though you might just need one argument, it's helpful to accept a seq nonetheless
+        # NOTE though a tag might just need one argument (ie scalar),
-        # as it allows for chaining:
+        # it's helpful to accept a seq as it allows for chaining:
         # a: !my/inc 4 # scalar suffices
-        # ...but when chaining, it comes as a seq:
+        # ...but when chaining, it needs to be a seq:
-        # a: !my/inc [!my/square 2]
+        # a: !my/inc [ !my/square 2 ]
       end
     end
     ```
+    Blocks are passed instances of [Nero::BaseTag](https://rubydoc.info/github/eval/nero/main/Nero/BaseTag).
 1. re-use existing tag-class
    You can add an existing tag under a better fitting name this way.
    Also: some tag-classes have options that allow for simple customizations (like `coerce` below):